sukiboo/tf_build_guide/README.md

 # Building TensorFlow from source

 This is a step-by-step guide for building a CPU version of TensorFlow on Linux and MacOS.
-Official instructions are available at https://www.tensorflow.org/install/source but they are not detailed wnough and I'm tired of troubleshooting the same issues every time I need to set up a new machine.
+Official instructions are available at https://www.tensorflow.org/install/source but they are not detailed enough and I'm tired of troubleshooting the same issues every time I need to set up a new machine.
+I wrote this guide mainly to avoid an unnecessary frustration in the future, though someone else might find it useful as well.

 ## Why building from source when you can just `pip install`?

 Have you seen messages like these:
 ```
 This TensorFlow binary is optimized with oneAPI Deep Neural Network Library (oneDNN)
-to use the following CPU instructions in performance-critical operations:  SSE3 SSE4.1 SSE4.2 AVX AVX2 FMA
+to use the following CPU instructions in performance-critical operations:  AVX2 FMA
 To enable them in other operations, rebuild TensorFlow with the appropriate compiler flags.
 ```
 Then you can speed up your code by 20+% if you just build TensorFlow from source.